epn-vespa/tutorials/EPN-TAP-services-Virtis-Venus-Express-demo/EPN-TAP-services-Virtis-Venus-Express-demo.md

 Check Samp status
 (if not connected click
 "Register with SAMP HUB")
-Click on a "Send… via
+Click on a "Send... via
 SAMP" button
 Images and cubes will display in
 Aladin